home | table of contents | contact us | copyright order online

 Clearly, the overwhelming majority of practitioners, faculty, and university administrators are keenly aware and dutifully observant of their obligations concerning the use of copyrighted materials.
 Unfortunately, a few are not aware or are careless in the observances that are such an important part of professional practice and university teaching and scholarship.

-It is very sad that a few have little regard for copyright law and these few individuals create a serious problem for their agencies, colleges and universities.
-It occasionally comes to our attention that a variety of intellectual properties are illegally copied for use in practice, research projects and for training in the classroom.
+It is very sad that a few have little regard for copyright law and these few individuals create a serious problem for their agencies, colleges, and universities.
+It occasionally comes to our attention that a variety of intellectual properties are illegally copied for use in practice, research projects, and for training in the classroom.

 Every copy of every measurement scale produced by our company states clearly that it is illegal to photocopy or otherwise reproduce the instrument.
 This infrequent but costly violation of copyright is one that is shared by a wide variety of publishers who produce measurement tools and other intellectual properties of value to practice, teaching, research, and scholarship.